induktio/thinker/Details.md

 ===============================
 Proposed alphax.txt settings for Thinker can be found from [this file](docs/alphax.txt).
 The purpose of these edits is to cause minimal differences to the game defaults, and rather fix bugs and improve the random map generation.
 That means the tech tree or production cost values are not modified, for example.
 The changes are summarized below:

+1. Fix: Enabled the "Antigrav Struts" special ability for air units as stated in the manual.
+2. Fix: Disabled the "Clean Reactor" special ability for Probe Teams because they already don't require any support.
-1. The frequency of global warming effects is reduced.
+3. The frequency of climate change effects is reduced.
 Thinker level AIs regularly achieve much higher mineral production and eco damage than the AIs in the base game.
 As a result, excessive sea level rise may occur early on unless this is modified.
+4. WorldBuilder is modified to produce bigger continents, less tiny islands, more rivers and ocean shelf on random maps.
-2. Large map size is increased to 50x100.
+5. Large map size is increased to 50x100.
 Previous value was nearly the same as a standard map.
-3. WorldBuilder is modified to produce bigger continents, less tiny islands, more rivers and ocean shelf on random maps.
-4. Descriptions of various configuration values have been updated to reflect their actual meaning.
+6. Descriptions of various configuration values have been updated to reflect their actual meaning.
-5. [BUG] Enabled the "Antigrav Struts" special ability for air units as stated in the manual.
-6. [BUG] Disabled the "Clean Reactor" special ability for Probe Teams because they already don't require any support.
 7. Add new predefined units Trance Scout Patrol and Police Garrison.

 Compatibility with other mods
 =============================
-While it is possible to run both Thinker and PRACX at the same time, some optional features provided by Thinker will be disabled because they would patch conflicting areas of the game binary.
-As of v2.4, these disabled features include:
+While it is possible to run both Thinker and PRACX at the same time, this combination of patches will not receive the same testing than the normal configuration, so some issues are likely.
+Additionally some optional features provided by Thinker will be disabled while running PRACX because they would patch conflicting areas of the game binary.
+These disabled feature include:

 * Smooth scrolling config option.
 * Windowed mode config option.
 * Any keyboard/mouse shortcuts provided by Thinker.
+* ALT+T version menu will not be available in this case.

 Scient's patch is already included in the Thinker binary and does not need any additional installation steps from the user.
+In any case, it is possible to install modified txt files provided by Scient's patch.
 Yitzi's patch or any other mod that uses a custom patched game binary is NOT supported while running Thinker.
 Note also that Yitzi's patch uses an incompatible version of alphax.txt that can't be used by the vanilla game binary or Thinker.

 Features not supported